 Buckley draws upon decades of experience handling IG matters and the regulatory and compliance issues that frequently underlie such investigations, along with the deep investigative, negotiation, and trial capabilities of our attorneys, to defend our clients.
 We draw on these skills and experience to minimize the burden, exposure, and reputational harm arising from IG investigations.

 Many of our partners have significant government experience.
-Team members include the former chief of the Civil Division of the U.S. Attorney’s Office for the Southern District of New York; the former chief of the Criminal Division of the U.S. Attorney’s Office for the Eastern District of New York, and chief assistant district attorney for the Manhattan District Attorney’s Office; the former director of the Enforcement & Compliance Division of the Office of the Comptroller of the Currency, the former chief of the Office of Market Intelligence of the Securities and Exchange Commission, a number of other former federal prosecutors, and other partners with decades of experience in the investigative process and subject matter the IGs investigate.
+Team members include the former chief of the Civil Division of the U.S. Attorney’s Office for the Southern District of New York; the former chief of the Criminal Division of the U.S. Attorney’s Office for the Eastern District of New York, and chief assistant district attorney for the Manhattan District Attorney’s Office; a number of other former federal prosecutors, and other partners with decades of experience in the investigative process and subject matter the IGs investigate.
 Our lawyers have handled investigations involving numerous IG offices, and the entities with which they coordinate, including the Department of Justice, various U.S. Attorney’s Offices, federal agencies, and Congress.
 Officials within IG offices have also relied upon Buckley attorneys to represent them in congressional and Department of Justice inquiries.

 Our extensive experience advising corporate and individual clients on multijurisdictional IG investigations and skillfully handling concurrent civil, congressional, and criminal investigations has resulted in a proven track record of obtaining closures, declinations, and non-prosecution agreements.